r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Be sad you've lost your guide in this land,and how hard it'll be to replace him!

 **Meunière:**
 Yeah...but I don't think it's really that Fujimaru is sad necessarily.
-I think {(M) he's /(F) she's} just trying to understand why he left more than anything.
+I think [♂ he's /♀ she's] just trying to understand why he left more than anything.

 **Holmes:**
 I imagine he had his reasons.
 And of course, we owe him a debt for involving him in all this to begin with.